BigQuery BigQuery Claude AI Marketing Dashboard

 }

-Replace these values: your-gcp-project-id → your actual GCP Project ID (find it in the Cloud Console top bar).
-BIGQUERY_LOCATION → the region of your dataset (US, EU, us-central1, etc.).
-The path to your JSON key file.
+Replace these values: your-gcp-project-id → your actual GCP Project ID (the same project where Porter Metrics created your marketing data table).
+BIGQUERY_LOCATION → the region you selected in Porter Metrics (US, EU, us-central1, etc.).

-Close Claude Desktop completely (quit, do not just minimize) and reopen it.
-On the new conversation screen, you should see a small hammer icon () in the input area — this confirms that Claude has detected and loaded the MCP server.
+Close Claude Desktop completely and reopen it.
+On the new conversation screen, you should see a small tools icon in the input area — this confirms that Claude has detected and loaded the MCP server.

-Step 3: Verify the Connection with 3 Test Queries
+Step 3: Verify the Connection with 3 Marketing Test Queries

-With the MCP server running, open a new chat in Claude Desktop and run these three verification queries in order.
-They go from simple to complex and confirm that the full connection is working.
+With the MCP server running, open a new chat in Claude Desktop and run these three verification queries.
+They confirm the pipeline is working end-to-end with your actual marketing data.

 3 Verification Tests